lambrechtslab/scAPA/README.md

 #### Common arguments:
 *  `-g`, `--ref-annotation` _ANNOTATION.gtf_ GTF files of public reference annotation.
 *  `-s`, `--samplesheet` _SAMPLESHEET.tsv_
                         A tsv file with columns of sample id and bam files.
-Sample ID should be uniqued and without internal blanks.
+Sample ID should be unique and without internal blanks.
 *  `-c`, `--cell-barcode` _CELL_BARCODE.tsv(.gz)_
                         A tsv(.gz) file with columns of sample id, cell barcode and cell group.
 *  `-o`, `--output-dir` _OUTPUT_DIR_ Directory of the outputs. scAPA will create one if not exists. (default: ".")